-After The Dark Knight made $1 billion worldwide, Warner Bros. allowed director Christopher Nolan to make his passion project, Inception—though most passion projects don’t get a budget of $160 million.
-The confusing-but-exhilarating film made more than $800 million worldwide.
-Here are 22 things you might not know about the film.
+After The Dark Knight made $1 billion worldwide, Warner Bros. let director Christopher Nolan to make his passion project, Inception (although most passion projects don’t generally have a budget of $160 million).
+The confusing-but-exhilarating film, which was released on July 13, 2010, made more than $800 million worldwide.
+Here are some things you might not know about the film.

-He actually came up with the idea in the early 2000s after he finished making Insomnia.
+Christopher Nolan both wrote and directed Insomnia.
+He originally came up with the idea in the early 2000s, after he finished making Insomnia.
 Originally, he considered using the same concept, but as a horror film.

-Each character represents a vital part of the industry.
-“The Point Man” (Joseph Gordon-Levitt as Arthur) is the producer, “The Architect” (Ellen Page as Ariadne) is the production designer, “The Forger” (Tom Hardy as Eames) is the actor, and “The Mark” (Cillian Murphy as Robert Fischer) is the audience.
+Each character represents a vital part of the film industry.
+“The Point Man” (Joseph Gordon-Levitt as Arthur) is the producer; “The Architect” (Ellen Page as Ariadne) is the production designer; “The Forger” (Tom Hardy as Eames) is the actor; and “The Mark” (Cillian Murphy as Robert Fischer) is the audience.
 As for Leonardo DiCaprio as Dom Cobb, he’s a stand-in for the director, giving him obvious parallels to Nolan.
 “I can lose myself in my job very easily," Nolan told Entertainment Weekly.
 "It’s rare that you can identify yourself so clearly in a film.
 This film is very clear for me.”

-3. Nolan didn’t research dreams while writing the screenplay.
+3. Christopher Nolan didn’t research dreams while writing the screenplay for Inception.

-4. To get the studio on board, Nolan had to convince them that the various dream layers would be as minimally confusing as possible.
+4. Christopher Nolan had to convince the studio that the various dream layers in Inception would be as minimally confusing as possible.

 He told them, “One of the dream levels is in the rain, one of them is a night interior, one is outdoors in the snow ... even in a close-up, you would be able to tell which level you were in as you cross-cut.”